hannes-marais/innovation-algebra/README.md

 ## The ChatGPT Prompt

 * Here is the current [ChatGPT prompt](/ia-gpt-4.md) (latest version 2.7).
-* IA 2.6+ is powerful enough to evolve itself and make suggestions for its own improvement.
-For example, IA 2.7 was mostly designed with the help of IA 2.6.
-If you discover that your problem is too complicated for IA, I suggest that you ask it to design additional functions and frameworks, which you can immediately use.
-Please share your IA discoveries so that other innovators and researchers can also benefit.
 * The complexity of IA now has out-grown GPT 3.5, and my work is now just focusing on GPT 4.
-I know it leaves a lot of folks behind, so effort to make it work on GPT 3.5 is appreciated.
+I know it leaves a lot of folks behind, so help to make it work on GPT 3.5 is appreciated.
 * You will likely run into usage limits of GPT-4 since IA tends to create long and interesting sessions.
 Currently there is no work-around for this.

 ## Keep in touch with IA users